cyberenginee/bee-language/README.md

 * Interpreter: The code or program we write on the computer, the interpreter reads each line and converts it into machine code without reading the entire code at once like a compiler.
 For example: Bee, Python, PHP, JavaScript, and Ruby are interpreted languages.

 Also, there are several advantages and disadvantages between compilers and interpreters.
-For example, a compiler takes less time to run a program than an Interpreter.
-However, the compiler uses more CPU and computer memory than the interpreter.
-Also, the error handling of the interpreter is relatively easier than that of the compiler.
+Eg : Compiler takes less time to run a program than Interpreter.
+But the error handling of the interpreter is comparatively simpler than that of the compiler.
+Interpreter does not need to stress about memory management, it is done automatically.
+Because of this, the risk of memory error is much reduced in the interpreter as compared to the compiler.

 ## Who Needs Bee Language?
 Bee is a brand new language and the language is still being researched.
 It is not yet fully ready for industrial use.
 Bee language may be a source of annoyance to many as it is still underdeveloped, but may be enjoyable for certain categories of people –